JunghwanRo/log/README.md

 # To be DONE

+Finish NVIDIA training course 1, Learn OpenUSD. \
 Check UUV simulator detail. \
-Understand Added Mass. \
 Implement Drag. \
 Implement jet propulsion. (+ add water_tank as an observation). \
 Think about the super easy prototype to use as a test robot.
 To deploy a trained model on a real robot. \
-Learn OpenUSD from Nvidia Traning. \

 # DONE
 ### 2025.Jan.19
 Watch CES 2025 Keynote. \
+Understand Added Mass. \
+Learn OpenUSD from Nvidia Traning. \
 ### 2025.Jan.16
 Make a figure explaining agent and isaac lab framework. \
 Have fun with Genesis Simulator. \